LmanTW/Light-Framework/Documents/02-Get-Started/02-Create-An-Simple-Application.md

 ```

 ## Check Your Application
-You just made a SPA with
-Use you browser to enter `http://localhost:8080` to check your application
+Congrats!
+You just made a [SPA (Single-Page Application)](https://en.wikipedia.org/wiki/Single-page_application) with Light-Framework, enter `http://localhost:8080` in your browser to check your application!